 I specialize in mixing, engineering, and producing singles, EP's, and LP's for independent artists and bands.

 In addition to learning my skills from producing, engineering, and song-writing on several records, I also learned from watching and working with engineers and producers who have worked with The Killers, Paramore, Fleetwood Mac, Green Day, Katy Perry, Foo Fighters, and many more.
 I've worked in many large commercial studios in Nashville and Los Angeles, but I truly love recording and mixing at my current spot.
-I'm in a long-term lock out in Studio B at Flying Blanket Recording in the artistic community of downtown Mesa.

 I'm looking forward to working with you!

 *When you book a mix you get mastering for free